bohanzhu/test_doc/README.md

 ## Training a Model
 Our code package provides the code to train your customized model for generating captions.

+### Keys to get a good model
 Here're the keys for getting a good models: **1).
 Data 2).
 Steps to train your model**

-Data quality and labels in dictionary decide what your model finally outout.
-Steps of training will decide whether your model will be underfitted or overfitted.
-Unfortunately here's no tutorial telling you how many steps you need to configure for getting that right point since your model .
+Data quality and labels in dictionary decide what your model finally outouts.

+Total number of training steps will decide whether your model will be underfitted or overfitted.
+Unfortunately here's no tutorial telling you how many steps you need to configure for getting that right point since that depends on your data.
 In our experience from [im2txt](https://github.com/tensorflow/models/tree/master/research/im2txt), 3 million steps is getting the good model for MSCOCO data.

+### Accelerate your training
-GPU with higher memory can accelerate your training
+GPU with higher memory can accelerate your training.
+This code package doesn't support multi-GPU training.
+However, you could do parallel training with multi-GPU.
+Specify the GPU by assigning the index of GPU. e.g. 1

 ### Initial Training
+To run the training, an Inception model is required.
+You could download [Inception v3](http://download.tensorflow.org/models/inception_v3_2016_08_28.tar.gz) , See [training walkthrough](#Train-your-own-model-Walkthrough) for details.

 ### Fine Tune the im2txt Model
+You could transfer your training with new dataset.
+The output will follow the new dataset's pattern.
+Convert new dataset into TF Records then replace the **DATA_DIR** with the TF Records' path.

 ## Evaluation Caption Model
+Code package provides evaluation script for caption model.
 ### Evaluation Caption Model
 ##### Metric
-Caption: perplexity per word
+caption model lelongs to NLG model.

+there're a few [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) for evaluation.

+In our code package we user [perplexity](https://en.wikipedia.org/wiki/Perplexity) to measure the performance.

 ## Inference

 ### Image Caption
+caption model translates given JPEG image into natural language text.

 ### Image Classification
+Classification model translates given JPEG image into single label out of [1000 classes](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)
+Inception v3 is one of the [image classification models](https://github.com/tensorflow/models/tree/master/research/inception)

 ### Object Detection
+ Object Detection model identifies the objects in the image.
+You could find models [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

 ## Sheeko Pretrained Models Resource
 This project provides [Sheeko Pretrained Models Resource](https://sheeko.org/pre-trained-models/) for generating captions.